-Kovitz is a fiduciary under the Employee Retirement Income Security Act of 1974, as amended ("ERISA") with respect to investment management services and investment advice provided to ERISA plan clients, including ERISA plan participants.
-Kovitz is also a fiduciary under the Internal Revenue Code (the "IRC") with respect to investment management services and investment advice provided to ERISA plans, ERISA plan participants, IRAs and IRA owners (collectively, "Retirement Account Clients").
-As such, Kovitz is subject to specific duties and obligations under ERISA and the IRC that include, among other things, prohibited transaction rules which are intended to prohibit fiduciaries from acting on conflicts of interest.
-When a fiduciary gives advice in which it has a conflict of interest, the fiduciary must either avoid or eliminate the conflict or rely upon a prohibited transaction exemption (a "PTE").
+Kovitz is a fiduciary under the Employee Retirement Income Security Act of 1974, as amended ("ERISA") with respect to investment management services and investment advice provided to ERISA plans and ERISA plan participants.
+Kovitz is also a fiduciary under section 4975 of the Internal Revenue Code of 1986, as amended (the "IRC") with respect to investment management services and investment advice provided to individual retirement accounts ("IRAS"), ERISA plans, and ERISA plan participants.
+As such, Kovitz is subject to specific duties and obligations under ERISA and the IRC, as applicable, that include among other things, prohibited transaction rules which are intended to prohibit fiduciaries from acting on conflicts of interest.
+When a fiduciary gives advice in which it has a conflict of interest, the fiduciary must either avoid certain conflicts of interest or rely upon an applicable prohibited transaction exemption.